 Spring 2024 semester tuition is $34,680, and Fall 2024-Spring 2025 semester tuition will be $37,000.
 Tuition covers all semester expenses except travel to and from the program start/end location, passports, vaccinations, personal gear* and student spending money.
 Visit our Affording a Semester page for more information.

 Do you offer scholarships?

 Yes!
 We offer need-based scholarships.
 We also provide tools to help every student save, earn and raise funds to support semester expenses.
 Visit our Affording a Semester page for more information.

 What gear do I need to have?
 Can I rent gear?

 We have a comprehensive packing list that we will share once you are accepted, which details all the gear you will need.
-The major items are a backpacking pack, a sleeping bag, hiking boots, and clothing items like rain gear.
+The major items are a duffel bag (fall) or backpacking pack (spring), a sleeping bag, and clothing items like rain gear.
 We encourage accepted students to find used gear options or borrow from friends and family.
 The Traveling School has some gear students can borrow for no additional cost, if need is communicated prior to the semester.

 Do people ever do more than one semester with TTS?

 While rare, students have completed more than one semester with TTS in different course areas.
 Enrollment in multiple TTS semesters would involve individualized conversations and considerations.